By Vishnu Ravi — Physician & Software Developer

 If you’re interested in trying this simulation yourself, I’ve made the source code available here.

-About Me: I’m a medical student who loves computer science and coding.
+About Me: I’m a medical student (update: now a physician!) who loves computer science and coding.
 You can check out my projects at vishnuravi.com.
 I’m not associated with the NRMP or any other matching organization.
 The experiment described here was just done for personal curiosity and is not meant to be scientific or official in any way.

 Update: Thank you so much for the amazing response to this article!
 I’m including some of the most commonly asked questions below: